LabCIF-Tutorials/Tutorial-AndroidNetworkInterception/README.md

 > a40:/ # settings put global captive_portal_detection_enabled 0
 > ```

+## Bypass Certificate Pinning

-After the proxy is enabled some APPS might still not work.
+After the proxy is enabled and the digital certificates are properly configured, some APPS might still not work.
 That happens because they are able to detect that the digital certificate we are using is not the one they expect.
-This technique is called **Certificate Pinning**.

-## Bypass Certificate Pinning

-Nowadays, many websites and mobile applications use an extra step to protect their traffic from Man-in-the-middle attacks, that is called [certificate pinning](https://owasp.org/www-community/controls/Certificate_and_Public_Key_Pinning).
+This technique is called [certificate pinning](https://owasp.org/www-community/controls/Certificate_and_Public_Key_Pinning).
+Certificate pinning is an extra step to protect SSL/TLS network traffic from Man-in-the-middle attacks, which we are trying to do.

 In order to bypass certificate pinning we need to dynammicly change the network traffic.
-The payed version of Fiddler is able to do that, but for this purpose we can acheive the desired result with [Frida](https://frida.re/), an open source tool for dynamic interception and alteration of network traffic.
+The payed version of Fiddler is able to do that, but we can acheive the desired result with [Frida](https://frida.re/), an open source tool for dynamic interception and alteration of network traffic.

 ### Install Frida on the PC